Liverpool Starting XI Prediction vs Tottenham (EFL Cup Semis)

 Tottenham- Quarterfinals: Manchester United 4-3, Round of 16: Manchester City 2-1, Third Round: Coventry 2-1 Second Round: Nottingham Forest 1-1 (4-3 penalties)

 As they should because these two big six clubs are as polar opposite as can be in terms of how their seasons have gone, to this point.
 And right now, the fitness/injury situations for both teams is at opposite ends of the spectrum too.

-Naturally,
+Naturally, the team that is healthier is doing a lot better than the one who is banged up.

 Liverpool Starting XI Prediction vs Tottenham Hotspur (EFL Cup Semifinals)